A voyage of discovery, unraveling the wonders of Antiquity and Byzantium

 “I am so fortunate to come from a harmonious typical Greek family that always encouraged me to do and study only what I really loved.
 My love for the ancient ruins, the myths, the people, the flavours and aromas, the depth of history were all encouraged by family travels and summers spent in nature .After I graduated, I decided that I want to share all this fascinating history and beauty with all the wonderful people that visit our country”

 Other than history Eugenia loves dancing, having participated in the opening and closing ceremony of the 2004 Athens Olympics.

-These excursions have been carefully selected to enhance your cruise experience and can be booked on board.
+These excursions have been carefully selected to enhance your cruise experience.
+They are included in your cruise price

 EPIDAURUS – ANCIENT THEATRE